shahid-n/kidnapped-vehicle/README.md

 ["sense_observations_y"]

-OUTPUT: values provided by the c++ program to the simulator
+OUTPUT: values provided by the c++ programme to the simulator

 // best particle values used for calculating the error evaluation